sborzooei/dsnd-communicating-to-stakeholders-lesson/README.md

 Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
 Otherwise, feel free to use the code here as you would like!

-### here is my changes
-I would like to learn Pole dancing
-So now is the time to do the project
-## New changes:SB
-I want to learn githib easier
-Do you think it is possible?
-Of course!
-I am sure it is :)